 - Resources for student access to computers

-The following workflow is meant as guidance for how you can facilitate a Case Studies learning activity within an online environment.
+The following workflow is meant to facilitate a case studies learning activity online.

 - Identify a case study or develop a new one.
 The case can be real or hypothetical.

-- Develop a case study handout with a series of questions to guide students’ analysis using Google Docs
+- Develop a case study handout with questions to guide students’ analysis using Google Docs.

-- Create a Zoom session in which students with work collaboratively.
+- Create a Zoom session in which students will work collaboratively.

 - Direct students to the Zoom session during scheduled class time.

 - Present the case studies assignment to students.
-Explain to purpose, the intended outcomes, and how much time is allocated for the activity.
+Explain the purpose, the intended outcomes, and how much time is allocated for the activity.

-- Allow time for students to ask questions about the problem presented in the case.
+- Allow students to ask questions about the problem presented in the case.